Agriculture

 Introduction to Wheat Crop

-Wheat’s scientific name is Triticum aestivum L. It is a Rabi season crop and the second most important cereal crop, which plays a significant role in the food and nutritional security of India.
-More than 50 per cent of the world's total population depends on wheat for around 20 per cent of calories.
-It is a staple food of North India, widely consumed in the form of chapatti.
+Wheat's scientific name is Triticum aestivum L. It is a Rabi season crop and the second most important cereal crop, playing a significant role in India's food and nutritional security.
+More than 50 per cent of the world's total population depends on wheat for around 20% of calories.
+It is a staple food of North India, widely consumed in the form of roti.

 The history of wheat in India is deeply rooted.
 It is believed that the Aryans were the first to introduce wheat grains to the country.
 Wheat's centre of origin is South Western Asia, marking its historical significance in our culture.

 India ranks second among the top wheat-producing countries in the world after China.
-The overall wheat production in 2021-22 was 106.84 million tons.
+As pwe the data published by APEDA, the overall wheat production in 2023-24 was 113,291 thousand tons.
 The major wheat-producing states in India are Uttar Pradesh, Madhya Pradesh, and Punjab.
+Let's discuss the wheat cultivation process step-by-step.

 The soil required for wheat cultivation is well-drained and fertile black soil.
-Since wheat is sensitive to water logging, heavy soil with poor drainage is not suitable for wheat cultivation.
+Since wheat is sensitive to waterlogging, heavy soil with poor drainage is not suitable for wheat cultivation.
+The soil with 6.0 to 7.0 pH is best suited for the ideal growth of wheat.

 Wheat is a highly adaptable crop that can be grown in tropical, subtropical, and temperate zones.
-It can tolerate severe cold and hail, however growth resumes with warm weather.
-A dry and cool climate with a temperature of 20 to 25 degrees Celsius is best suited for the growth of Wheat crops.
+It can tolerate severe cold and hail; however, growth resumes with warm weather.
+A dry and cool climate with a temperature of 20 to 25 degrees celsius is best suited for the growth of Wheat.

 A well-pulverized but compact seedbed is best suited for better and uniform germination of the seeds.
 You need to apply pre-sowing irrigation for irrigated wheat after harvesting kharif crops.
 Prepare the land in Waaphasa condition (a condition where both water and air are accessible to the roots proportionally).
-It can be created by ploughing the land two times using MB Ploughs and then harrowing and levelling the land.
-The land should be free of rootlets, stubbles, weeds, etc., which can be done using Disc Harrows.
+It can be created by ploughing the land twice using a plough and then harrowing and levelling it.
+The land should be free of rootlets, stubble, weeds, etc., which can be done using Disc Harrows.
+However, wheat can also be cultivated on unploughed land.

 Sowing Method of Wheat